The Boss Baby: Critical response

 Neil Genzlinger of The New York Times praised Baldwin and the adult humor, saying: "The contrast between the helpless-infant stage of life and corporate-speak is funny but fairly high-concept for a kiddie movie, and the plot grows denser as it goes along and the baby and Tim reluctantly join forces to stop a conspiracy by which puppies would corner all the love in the world."
+Pete Hammond of Deadline Hollywood gave the film a scoring of 3 out of 5, calling it "a funny and frenetic animated comedy which is blessed to have Alec Baldwin calling the shots as this little bundle of power who looks he should be running Exxon Mobil, not sucking his thumb."

 Accolades

-Academic Scholarship
+Academic scholarship

 In 2021, interest in the original film was renewed when a philosophical symposium dedicated to the film was announced.
-While widely believed to be a prank at first, organizers Jaime McCaffrey and Tore Levander insisted this was not that case.
-Responding to the early criticism, McCaffrey stated to The A. V. Club that “Its messaging, the way that it tries to convey ideas, you almost can’t discern what the position of the movie is.
-And all the artistic decisions in the movie seem to be conflict with each other in such a way that as a viewer you are like ‘I don’t know what I’m supposed to feel and therefore I must analyze.’”
+While the announcement was widely believed to be a prank at first, organizers Jaime McCaffrey and Tore Levander insisted this was not that case.
+Responding to the early criticism, McCaffrey stated to The A. V. Club that "Its messaging, the way that it tries to convey ideas, you almost can't discern what the position of the movie is.
+And all the artistic decisions in the movie seem to be conflict with each other in such a way that as a viewer you are like 'I don't know what I'm supposed to feel and therefore I must analyze.'"

 The first conference was done virtually and featured speakers from Northeastern University, Middlesex University, the University of York, Cambridge University, and a medical doctor from the University of California Riverside.
 JP Karliak, the TV show's voice actor, and Brandon Sawyer, writer and executive producer of The Boss Baby: Back in Business, both spoke at the event.
-The "Second First Annual" conference was hosted in January of 2023.
+The "Second First Annual" conference was hosted in January 2023.

 Franchise

 Sequel

-On May 25, 2017, Universal Pictures and DreamWorks Animation announced a sequel, which was released on July 2, 2021, with Alec Baldwin reprising his role.
+On May 25, 2017, Universal Pictures and DreamWorks Animation announced a sequel, with a scheduled release for March 26, 2021, with Alec Baldwin reprising his role.
 On May 17, 2019, it was announced that Tom McGrath will return as director and Jeff Hermann, who produced Bilby, Bird Karma, and Marooned, will produce the sequel.
 Hans Zimmer and Steve Mazzaro returned to write the music for the film.
+On September 28, 2020, the film was pushed back to September 17, 2021, as a result of the COVID-19 pandemic, however on May 24, 2021, the film was moved up to a July 2, 2021 release through theaters and on Peacock for 60 days through paid tiers.